Group Company Structure: Types, Formation, Advantages and More

 4. Tax Benefits

 The group company structure can also provide tax benefits.
 The group structure lets the parent company offset losses in one subsidiary against profits in another.
 Moreover, a group company may be liable for different tax reliefs specifically designed for group companies.
-It can lead to a reduction in the overall tax bill.
+It can lead to a reduction in the overall tax bills.

 5. Limited Liability